xpack/xmake-js/doc/jekyll/files/xmake.json.md

 }
 ```

-If the definitions to be removed do not exist, warnings are issued.
+If the definitions to be removed do not exist, they are silently ignored.

 ### Toolchains

 Type: object.

-There are two different toolchain objects, one for defining toolchains and
-one for defining toolchain configuration options.

-#### Toolchain definitions
+These objects define toolchains.
+Definitions are hierarchical, with
+child definitions inheriting from parent.

 ```json
 {